 As a result, multinationals have to change their strategies to account for international differences.
 For instance, sometimes it is necessary to make adjustments to a product because consumer preferences are country-specific – the taste of Coca-Cola in the Netherlands, for example, is different from that in Nigeria.
 Heineken beer is branded as such all over the world, but the same company now sells Amstel beer under many country-specific brand names.
 These are just a few examples of a broad range of issues that arise.

 International Business in Groningen is challenging and fast-paced.
 You need to be hard-working, have a good command of English and be able to understand mathematical expressions, quantitative research methods, and economics.
 Most importantly, however, you need to be deeply interested in the very broad range of issues that make doing business different from country to country.
 Learning from lecturers and fellow students from diverse nationalities is therefore essential.

 In some respects, we think and act like true global citizens.
 But do we know enough to advise firms about how to make the most of opportunities and respond to the challenges of internationalization?
 Will customers stop purchasing cheap clothing if they discover that it is produced by underpaid workers in overseas factories that do not meet safety regulations?
 How can the firm accommodate different national standards for the same product?
 What are the pros and cons of hiring local managers to run host-country operations, versus sending in expatriates?

-Why do entrepreneurs often fail when trying to expand or start up a business in a different country or on another continent?
+Why do entrepreneurs often fail when trying to expand or start up a business in a different country?
 Is it due to language problems, cultural differences or legal issues?
 What strategies can be adopted to minimize the chance of failure?